cronical/budget_dance/docs/setup.md

 ## Summary of steps

+1. Prepare data
     1. Save certain reports from Moneydance to the `data` folder.
+    1. Prepare other imput files as json or tsv
 1. Acquire a registration key for the bureau of labor statistics (for inflation data)
 1. Edit the control file: `dance/setup/setup.yaml`
 1. Run `dance/setup/create_wb.py`